 International Transfer Process:

-- After you have been fully admitted to Georgia State University and submitted complete financial documents to ISSS, you can request your SEVIS record to be transferred to Georgia State University.
-An International Admission (IA) Hold will be placed on your account until your immigration status is verified by ISSS.
+- After you have been academically dmitted to Georgia State University and complete the “iStart” process, you can request transfer of your SEVIS record to GSU.
+An International Admission (IA) Hold is placed on your account until VOLP is complete.

-- The international advisor at your current school must complete a transfer clearance form to be submitted to International Services by fax or mail.
+- The immigration advisor at your current school must complete a transfer clearance form and submit is to ISSS by fax or mail.

-The immigration advisor will set a release date for your SEVIS record based on the last day of the semester in the current semester and the first day of classes at Georgia State.
-If you are traveling outside of the country between transferring from schools, you will need to request a new I-20 from Georgia State at least 2 weeks before your departure.
-You will need the new (transfer pending) I-20/DS-2019 to re-enter the U.S. legally.
+The immigration advisor will set a release date for your SEVIS record before the 1st class day at Georgia State.
+If you are traveling outside the U.S. during this process, you must obtain a “Transfer Pending” I-20 or DS-2019 from Georgia State before your departure, to re-enter the U.S.

-In order for a student to transfer from one school to another in the middle of their degree program, the student must have maintained their status until the transfer is complete.
-The circumstances for each student vary significantly.
-For this reason, the student should meet with their immigration advisor to determine the timeline for completing the transfer within immigration laws.
-In every case, the student must be enrolled at the new school within 5 months of the last day of attendance at their old school.
+- Transferring Before Completion of Studies: To transfer during a degree program, the student must maintain status until the transfer is complete.
+The circumstances for each student may differ greatly.
+For this reason, the student should consult their immigration advisor to determine the transfer timeline within regulations.
+In every case, the student must be enrolled at the new school within 5 months of the last day of attendance at their previous school.